‘TERROR OF THE AUTONS’

 I like to purchase the audiobooks for these ‘Doctor Who’ Target novelizations as downloads via Audible nowadays.
 There are occasions when I would purchase tangible CD sets of ‘Doctor Who’ Target audiobooks, but it’s for ones that really matter to me.
 These would be ones that Nyssa is in! 😀

-This isn’t the first time I’ve read/listened to a ‘Doctor Who’ Target novelization/audiobook featuring Autons in it.
+This isn’t the first time I’ve read and listened to a ‘Doctor Who’ Target novelization/audiobook that featured Autons in it.
 Oh no!
-The first time was when I read/heard the Target novelization/audiobook of ‘Rose’ in 2018.
-It’s interesting I’m reading the Target novelizations of Autons stories backwards here.
+The first time was when I read and heard the Target novelization/audiobook of ‘Rose’ in 2018.
+It’s interesting that I’m reading/hearing the Target novelizations/audiobooks of Auton stories backwards.

 The audiobook itself was originally released as a 4-disc set in 2010, though I purchased it as a download from Audible of course.
 The audiobook is read by Geoffrey Beevers, who played the Master in ‘The Keeper of Traken’.
 How come he reads these ‘Doctor Who’ novelization/audiobooks?

-I get that he played a really good interpretation for the Master in ‘The Keeper of Traken’ as well as in the Big Finish audios.
-But aside from that and being the wife of Caroline John, Geoffrey Beevers doesn’t have much of a connection to ‘Terror of the Autons’.
+I get that he played a really good interpretation of the Master in ‘The Keeper of Traken’ as well as in the Big Finish audios, but aside from that and being the wife of Caroline John, Geoffrey Beevers doesn’t have much of a connection to ‘Terror of the Autons’.
 He does read the tale very well though.

 For the most part, Terrance Dicks has done a very good novelization of the TV story, based on the original scripts by Robert Holmes.
 Terrance also enhances the story with some additional scenes as well as improving some of the weaker aspects of the tale that were clearly evident on the TV screen.

-The story was divided into 12 chapters through the book.
-That’s a typical Terrance Dicks chapter listing here.
+The story is divided into 12 chapters throughout the book.
+That’s a typical Terrance Dicks chapter listing structure.
 However, not each set of three chapters to make one episode out of the four in the original TV story matches exactly to that.
 The first two sets of three chapters achieve that really fine.

-But when we get to the end of Chapter 9 for the ‘Part Three’ cliff-hanger moments, it’s not the Doctor being strangled by a plastic telephone wire for that.
-The cliff-hanger moment for the end of Chapter 9 is when Jo is being attacked by the plastic daffodil and she is beginning to suffocate here.
+But when we get to the end of Chapter 9 for the ‘Episode Three’ cliff-hanger moments, it’s not the Doctor being strangled by a plastic telephone wire for that.
+The cliff-hanger moment for the end of Chapter 9 is when Jo is being attacked by the plastic daffodil and she’s beginning to suffocate from it.

-It’s interesting that Terrance Dicks decided not to end the ‘Part Three’ segment of the story with the Doctor getting strangled by the plastic telephone wire at the Master’s control in the novelization.
-This might have to do with Terrance omitting Brownrose from the novelization, but we’ll get to that.
+It’s interesting that Terrance Dicks decided not to end the ‘Episode Three’ segment of the story with the Doctor being strangled by the plastic telephone wire at the Master’s control in the novelization.
+That might have to do with Terrance omitting Brownrose from the novelization, but we’ll get to that.

-Also Chapter 11 feels a long chapter in the book compared to Chapter 12 which is just three pages and the last scene in the Doctor’s laboratory.
-Chapter 11 has a lot of the U.N.I.T. battle with the Autons going on before the Doctor and the Master trying to stop the Master at that radio telescope.
+Also, Chapter 11 feels a longer chapter in the book compared to Chapter 12 which is just three pages and is the last scene in the Doctor’s laboratory.
+Chapter 11 has a lot of the U.N.I.T. battle with the Autons going on before the Doctor and the Master try to defeat the Autons at the radio telescope.

 Here’s an intriguing note regarding the publication of this story!
-Apparently, ‘Terror of the Autons’ was published after ‘Doctor Who and the Doomsday Weapon’, the Target novelization of ‘Colony In Space’ was published in 1974.
-That’s a year before ‘Terror of the Autons’ became published in 1975.
+Apparently, ‘Terror of the Autons’ was published after ‘Doctor Who and the Doomsday Weapon’, the Target novelization of ‘Colony In Space’, was published in 1974.
+That’s a year before ‘Terror of the Autons’ got published in 1975. 😐

 Now you might think me strange to say that considering ‘Terror of the Autons’ was transmitted before ‘Colony In Space’ in the TV series.
 But it gets even stranger as it turns out Jo Grant and the Master were introduced first in ‘The Doomsday Weapon’ book before the ‘Terror of the Autons’ book.